Hello - I am Richard Hughes - a psychotherapist and counsellor.

 I accept and follow the principles set out in the UKCP's Code of Ethics and Conduct.

 The UKCP is the leading body for the education, training and accreditation of psychotherapists - and as an organisation, requires annual renewal and continual professional development.

 I also have a diploma in Cognitive Behavioural Hypnotherapy (NCFE), which can be helpful for phobias, anxiety, insomnia and habits such as nail-biting and smoking.

 I carry full professional indemnity and public liability insurance and I have an up-to-date enhanced DBS certificate.

-I worked in the media and creative industry for over 20 years and was actively involved in creative diversity and mental health awareness.
+I worked in television production for over 20 years and was actively involved in creative diversity and mental health awareness in that industry.

 PSYCHOTHERAPY & COUNSELLING

 What I Do: